Noblesix960/PrankLineCrafter/README.md

     ```
     The script will read names from names.txt, generate a story for each name, and send the results to the specified server.

+6. (Optional) To specify a different file containing the names, provide the file path as an argument:

+    ```bash
+    python main.py path/to/your/other_names.txt
+    ```

+    If no file path is provided, the script defaults to using `names.txt`.

 ## Error Handling

-- If the `names.txt` file is missing, the script will notify you with an error message.
+- If the specified file (or `names.txt` if no file is specified) is missing, the script will notify you with an error message.
 - If the server responds with an error, the script will print the status code for debugging purposes.

 ## Example